auth0/docs/articles/api/authentication/api-authz/_get-token.md

 }) %>

 :::warning
 This flow should only be used from highly-trusted applications that **cannot do redirects**.
-If you can use redirect-based flows from your app, we recommend using the [Regular Web App Login Flow](#regular-web-app-login-flow) instead.
+If you can use redirect-based flows from your app, we recommend using the [Authorization Code Flow](#regular-web-app-login-flow) instead.
 :::

 This is the OAuth 2.0 grant that highly-trusted apps use to access an API.
 In this flow, the end-user is asked to fill in credentials (username/password), typically using an interactive form in the user-agent (browser).
 This information is sent to the backend and from there to Auth0.
 It is therefore imperative that the application is absolutely trusted with this information.
-For [single-page applications](/flows/concepts/single-page-login-flow) and [native/mobile apps](/flows/concepts/mobile-login-flow) we recommend using web flows instead.
+For [single-page applications](/flows/concepts/implicit) and [native/mobile apps](/flows/concepts/auth-code-pkce) we recommend using web flows instead.

 ### Request Parameters